-Many women ask us, “Are fibroids caused by stress?”
-While the answer isn’t clear at this time, some researchers believe there may be a connection.
-In 2011, one study found an association between stress and fibroids but noted that additional research in the area was needed.
+Many women ask us, “Does stress cause fibroids?”
+While the answer isn’t clear now, some researchers believe there may be a connection.
+While one study (1) found an association between stress and fibroids, it’s clear that additional research in the area is needed.

 While it’s unknown if stress causes fibroids, there is much more available evidence that the opposite can be true.
 Ask any woman struggling with uterine fibroid symptoms if they are causing her stress, and the answer will most likely be “yes.”
 Women suffering from fibroid symptoms can have a painful experience that detracts from their quality of life.
 In these cases especially, women should get help from an experienced fibroid specialist to re-establish normalcy and quality of life.